watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ~~~
 {: #cp title="Control Plane"}

-The SRv6 Native SFC Controller consists of the following three components:
+The SRv6 Controllers consists of the following three components:

 * Service Function Controller: this component is responsible for defining the state and SID of network service functions on an SRv6 Service Function Node and managing the service segment.
 * SRv6 Policy Manager: this component generates SR Policies that fulfill SFC/QoS requirements from the headend to the tailend and sends them to the SRv6 SR source node.
 * Classification Rule Controller: this component generates an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SRv6 SR source node.

+コントロールプレーンのいいところを述べる

 ## Service Function Controller
 The Service Function Controller is responsible for enabling and disabling service segments of SRv6 Service Function Nodes.
-To manage service segments, it utilizes the extensions provided in BGP-LS service segment, as outlined in {{!I-D.draft-ietf-idr-bgp-ls-sr-service-segments}} and {{!I-D.draft-watal-idr-bgp-ls-srv6-sfc-enabler}}, and defines the following parameters:
+To manage service segments, it utilizes the extensions provided in BGP-LS service segment, as outlined in {{!I-D.draft-ietf-idr-bgp-ls-sr-service-segments}} and {{!I-D.draft-watal-idr-bgp-ls-sr-service-segments-enabler}}, and defines the following parameters:

 * Behavior: End.AN
 * SID: the SID of End.AN (in IPv6 Address format).
 Service segments that support slicing are specified here as Flex-Algo SIDs.